What are VOCs or Volatile Organic Compounds?

 Acetone is found in among other things solvents, paint and wallpaper.
 It can cause nose, throat and eye irritation.
 At higher concentrations, it can even cause headaches, nausea, dizziness, drowsiness and confusion.

 Found in heaters and fumes from candles and cigarettes.
 This volatile organic compound can permanently damage the eyes and can cause irritation and dryness when it comes in contact with the skin.
-The vapors irritate the respiratory system and also affect the central nervous system which may cause drowsiness or dizziness.
+The vapours irritate the respiratory system and also affect the central nervous system which may cause drowsiness or dizziness.
 Early symptoms of exposure can include tiredness and headaches.

 This is frequently found in tobacco smoke, glues, paints, detergents and furniture wax.
 At lower concentrations it can cause dizziness, heart rhythm irregularities, shaking, confusion and loss of consciousness.
 If you inhale benzene for a prolonged period, it can cause harmful effects to your bone marrow.
 This can disrupt the normal production of blood, which may cause anaemia and haemorrhage.
 Furthermore, prolonged exposure to relatively high concentrations of benzene can cause cancer in the organs that produce blood cells (leukaemia).